prescottprue/generator-react-firebase/README.md

 ## In the future
 * Non-decorators implementation for props binding (pure redux and firebase implementations)
 * Option to use simple file structure instead of fractal pattern
-* Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
+* Smart Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
 * Store previous answers and use them as defaults
 * Open to ideas